andrew/ultimate-awesome/README.md

 - [awesome-diy](https://github.com/johansatge/awesome-diy) - 🛠️ A list of (awesome) DIY content creators.
 - [awesome-academic-resources](https://github.com/joofio/awesome-academic-resources) - Links and resources for academics.
 - [awesome-generative-decision-making](https://github.com/josh00-lu/awesome-generative-decision-making) - Papers for generative decision-making.
+- [awesome-healthcare-datascience](https://github.com/jtsuvile/awesome-healthcare-datascience) - A repository for awesome resources for teams and individuals working on implementing data science in a healthcare context.
 - [awesome-specs](https://github.com/jugaadi/awesome-specs) - For all specs/protocols that are currently in use.
 - [awesome-android](https://github.com/JunhuaLin/awesome-android) - A curated list of awesome Android frameworks, libraries, software and resources .
 - [awesome-windows-opinionated](https://github.com/jzelinskie/awesome-windows-opinionated) - An awesome & opinionated list of best applications and tools for Windows.